jcruzaxaeon/vx001/readme.md

 ### CM009
 ```
-feat(db): review extras in data.sh
+feat(db): review extras in data.sh, rev-b

 `data.sh` is a data-management script that was to handle backup and
 and restore.
 It was vibe-coded with Claude AI which included many
 unexpected, useful, yet buggy features.
 Most extra features were
-ignored in last commit.
-This commit is to continue reviewing/fixing
+ignored and untested in last commit.
+This commit is for continuing
-those extra features/bugs.
+review and fixing bugs.

+- Reviewed / repaired `[REV-B]` sections
+- Replace `create_backup_directory()` with inline, idempotent
+    `mkdir -p` in `create_backup()`

+vibe-coded-with: Claude
+reason: SQL, Bash practice
 ```

 ### CM008